kuentinozaure/Star-werious/README.md

 - I had my own css style for the table of (starship list, starship details, pilot details),but I have bad taste in design

+- I had to a starship list the film that are associated to the starships

 # StarWerious (Fr)